Yoast/wordpress-seo/readme.txt

 * Bugfixes
 	* Fixes a bug where images via `https` were not working, props [Jannik Zschiesche](https://github.com/apfelbox).
+	* Fixes a bug where the whip notification can be shown multiple times.

 * Enhancements
 	* Introduces a module that counts links in the content.